 Better is to keep one’s focus about the end times where Scripture does.
 Why has God given his people any knowledge of the future?
 These are the things I have confidence in:

 1. Knowledge of our story, the one God told us in the Bible including how it all ends, gives us stability for life.
 It gives comfort when standing for what’s right (1 Pet.
 2:23; Rev. 2–3), strength for service when weary (1 Cor.
 15:58; 2 Cor.
 5:10–11; 1 Pet.
 5:4), grit to resist all that’s unholy (1 Pet.
 1:13–17), and intentionality for following the Master with all our heart (Matt.
 16:24, 27).
 This world is not our home, and Christ’s coming for his own marks the end of our alien condition.
 We must live every day in the light of this truth, but God alone knows the end.
 His son said so (Mark 13:32).

 2. Knowing God’s story keeps us from being taken in by those with other stories (see Matt.
 24:5—there will be pretenders).
 It’s why God’s people don’t need Tarot cards, psychics, astrology, channeling, etc. In fact, for their good, God even forbids these of his people (Deut .18:14–15).

 4. Most of all, prophecy proves who is God and who is not.
 Who else can say, “Truly I am God, I have no peer; I am God, and there is none like me, who announces the end from the beginning and reveals beforehand what has not yet occurred…” (Isa.
 46:9–10)?

 Someone wisely observed that God has told us just enough about the future so we don't despair, but not so much that we should not need him.
-Probably a wise balance and one I at least will aim for when the next blood moon comes around this fall.
+Probably a wise balance and one I at least will aim for when the next blood moon comes around.